cscorley/dissertation/chapters/4_proposed/1_flt.md

 Table: Feature location subject systems and goldset sizes \label{table:flt-datasets}

-ArgoUML is a UML CASE tool that supports standard UML diagrams^[<http://argouml.tigris.org/>].
+ArgoUML is a UML diagramming tool^[<http://argouml.tigris.org/>].
 BookKeeper is a distributed logging service^[<http://zookeeper.apache.org/bookkeeper/>].
 Derby is a relational database management system^[<http://db.apache.org/derby/>].
-Eclipse is an intergrated development environment to develop applications in various programming languages^[<https://www.eclipse.org/>].
+Eclipse is an IDE for development in various programming languages^[<https://www.eclipse.org/>].
-Hibernate is a java package used to work with relational databases^[<http://hibernate.org/>]. jEdit is a Java text editor^[<http://www.jedit.org/>].
+Hibernate is a object/relational mapping framework^[<http://hibernate.org/>].
+jEdit is a text editor^[<http://www.jedit.org/>].
-JabRef is a tool for managing bibliographical reference data^[<http://jabref.sourceforge.net/>].
+JabRef is a BibTeX bibliography management tool^[<http://jabref.sourceforge.net/>].
-Lucene is an information retrieval library written in Java^[<http://lucene.apache.org/core/>].
+Lucene is an information retrieval library^[<http://lucene.apache.org/core/>].
-Mahout is a tool for scaleable machine learning^[<https://mahout.apache.org/>]. muCommander is a cross-platform file manager^[<http://www.mucommander.com/>].
+Mahout is a tool for scalable machine learning^[<https://mahout.apache.org/>]. muCommander is a cross-platform file manager^[<http://www.mucommander.com/>].
-OpenJPA is object relational mapping tool^[<http://openjpa.apache.org/>].
+OpenJPA is object/relational mapping tool^[<http://openjpa.apache.org/>].
-Pig is a platform for analyzing large datasets consisting of high-level language^[<http://pig.apache.org/>].
+Pig is a platform for analyzing large datasets^[<http://pig.apache.org/>].
-Solr is an enterprised search platform^[<http://lucene.apache.org/solr/>].
+Solr is a search platform^[<http://lucene.apache.org/solr/>].
 Tika is a toolkit for extracting metadata and text from various types of files^[<http://tika.apache.org/>].
 ZooKeeper is a tool that works as a coordination service to help build distributed applications^[<http://zookeeper.apache.org/bookkeeper/>].

-##### Methodology
+##### Methodology {#flt-methodology}

-For snapshots, the process is straightforward.
-First, we build a model in batch mode from the snapshot corpus.
+For snapshots, the process is straightforward and corresponds to Figure \ref{fig:snapshot-flt}.
+First, we train a model on the snapshot corpus using batch training.
 That is, the model can see all documents in the corpus at once.
-Then, we infer a $\theta_{Snapshot}$ from the snapshot corpus and a $\theta_{Queries}$ from the query corpus.
-Finally, we classify the results from both $\theta$s.
+Then, we infer an index of topic distributions with the snapshot corpus.
+For each query in the dataset, we infer the query's topic distribution and rank each entity in the index with pairwise comparisons.

-For changesets, the process is varies slightly from a snapshot approach.
-First, we build a model in batch mode from the changeset corpus.
-Then, we infer a
-$\theta_{Snapshot}$ from the snapshot corpus and a $\theta_{Queries}$ from the query corpus.
-Note that we *do not* infer a $\theta_{Changesets}$ from the changeset corpus from which the model was built!
-Finally, we classify the results from both $\theta$s.
+In terms of changesets, the process varies slightly from a snapshot approach, as shown in Figure \ref{fig:changeset-flt}.
+First, we train a model of the changeset corpus using batch training.
+Second, we infer an index of topic distributions with the snapshot corpus.
+Note that we *do not* infer topic distributions with the changeset corpus on which the model was built.
+Finally, for each query in the dataset, we infer the query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.

-For the temporal simulation, we can take a slightly different approach.
-We first determine which changesets relate to an issue and partition mini-batches out of the changesets.
-Then, we initialize a model in online mode.
-For each mini-batch, or partition, we update the model with that mini-batch.
-Then, we infer a $\theta_{Snapshot}$ from the snapshot corpus and a retrieve the
+For the historical simulation, we take a slightly different approach.
+We first determine which commits relate to each query (or issue) and partition mini-batches out of the changesets.
+We then proceed by initializing a model for online training.
+Using each mini-batch, or partition, we update the model.
-$\theta_{Queries}$ for the queries related to this changeset.
-Finally, we classify the results from both $\theta$s.
+Then, we infer an index of topic distributions with the snapshot corpus at the commit the partition ends on.
+We also obtain a topic distribution for each query related to the commit.
+For each query, we infer the query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.
+Finally, we continue by updating the model with the next mini-batch.

-Since the @Dit-etal_2013 dataset was extracted from the commit that implemented the change, our partitioning should be inclusive of that commit.
-That is, we update the model with the linked commit and infer the $\theta_{Snapshot}$ from that commit.
-This allows our evaluation to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities that were removed by the change.
+Since the @Dit-etal_2013 dataset was extracted from the commit that implemented the change, our partitioning is inclusive of that commit.
+That is, we update the model with the linked commit and infer the snapshot index from that commit.
+This allows our evaluations to capture any entities added to address the issue report, as well as changed entities, but does not capture any entities that were removed by the change.

 ##### Data Collection and Analysis